Brett Kavanaugh Supreme Court nomination: September 27, 2018

 The additional hearing on sexual abuse allegations featured just two witnesses: Kavanaugh and Ford, who were separately questioned.
 Republican members of the committee said they would not question the witnesses directly and instead enlisted Rachel Mitchell, a Phoenix sex crimes prosecutor, to question the witnesses on their behalf.
 Mitchell questioned Ford in five-minute segments, alternating with five-minute segments from the Democratic members of the committee.
 Mitchell did not question Kavanaugh, as most of the Republicans took back their time and used it to defend Kavanaugh.

 The session began with statements by Republican Senator Grassley and Democratic Senator Feinstein.
 Ford began by describing the events leading up to the incident.
 She said that she and Kavanaugh had mutual friends while in school, and, in the summer of 1982, she and her friend Leland Keyser wound up attending a small gathering of Kavanaugh's friends, including Mark Judge, Patrick "PJ" Smyth and another boy whose name she did not recall.
 She stated that Kavanaugh and Judge were visibly drunk when she arrived.
 During the gathering, Ford said she was pushed into a bedroom by Judge and Kavanaugh before Kavanaugh pinned her down to the bed and aggressively groped and attempted to unclothe her.
 Ford said she was eventually able to escape and recalled Kavanaugh and Judge laughing as she fled.
 She stated that she felt ashamed afterwards and kept quiet about the assault until a couples counseling session in 2012.
 She said the assault had been "seared into my memory and haunted me episodically as an adult" and said that she felt it was her civic duty to testify.

 Democrats entered into the record thousands of letters of support for Ford from her former classmates, other alumni, colleagues, students, mentors and 50 Yale Law School faculty members.
-They also noted that Ford passed a polygraph test.
+They also noted that Ford passed a polygraph test, although polygraph tests are not generally admissible in court under these circumstances.
 Mitchell asked a number of probing questions, including if Ford had anything to drink or was on any medication during the gathering and if she was given tips before taking the polygraph test.
 She also contrasted Ford's record of flying with her stated fear of flying.
 In a subsequent memorandum reviewing Ford's allegations that was sent to all members of the Senate Republican Conference, Mitchell stated that she "[did] not think that a reasonable prosecutor would bring this case based on the evidence before the Committee.
 Nor do I believe that this evidence is sufficient to satisfy the preponderance-of-the-evidence standard."
 In the months following her testimony, Ford was inundated with death threats that forced her to flee her home and made her unable to return to work.
 She additionally hired private security.